 Choose whether or not to be a reservist or active duty

-Edited by Ephraim, Graeme, Anonymous, estrella sacragon and 3 others
+Edited by Ephraim, Graeme, estrella sacragon, Maria Sharon Ubando and 2 others

 This how to will be on how to choose whether or not you will like to join The Marines as a reservist or as an Active Duty member.

 - 1Being a reservist- A reservist yes is definitely a Marine but the difference between reservists and active duty is very well existent and a lot of reservists hate to hear it but there is a difference.Reservist will serve a weekend a month and two weeks during the summer for their annual training meaning that unlike active duty they will have more chances to live as a civilian and attend college and things of that nature.
 Now when being a reservist is is imperative to take advantage of the opportunities at hand otherwise your reservist experience will show to be non-beneficial in the end.
 A lot of reservists also believe that they can live off of their reservist check monthly which is barely enough to put gas in your car after driving to your drills and back for the month.
 Reservists also have a serious lack of benefits than active duty Marines will have during their term.
 Another advantage of being a reservist is the opportunity to earn the title as Marine but also have a regular civilian or government job opportunity an opportunity active duty will not have in their grasp until after they have served their time and gotten out of the military.Advertisement